Panhara28/moc-object-storage/README-SECURITY.md

 ## Checklist for New Endpoints

 - Require `authorize()` and check owner scope when returning user-owned data.
+- Add `logAudit()` for mutation routes with actor/resource context.
 - Validate input and return 400 for bad payloads.
 - Avoid returning raw error messages in 500 responses.
 - For uploads: validate file signatures and enforce size/type allowlists.